 - Wide entry aperture for easy fitting and allows for a wide range of calf sizes and fitting a knee protector if you use one

-- An innovative buckle closure system which includes high-impact aluminum bridge closures, with memory settings and a quick release locking system with self-aligning design for a precise closure.
+- An innovative buckle closure system that includes high-impact aluminum bridge closures, with memory settings and a quick release locking system with a self-aligning design for precise closure.
 All buckles are replaceable

 - Excellent ankle mobility with the hinged pivot system